Should I Sign an Exclusive Contract With a Real Estate Agent?

 Sellers commit to:

 Signing an exclusive “right to sell” contract gives the real estate agent permission to sell your property.
-Sellers will receive professional suggestions to increase the value of the property, and an advertising and marketing strategy geared toward their property.
+You will receive professional suggestions to increase the value of the property and a tailored advertising and marketing strategy to promote your property.
 This can lead to higher offers and an easier home sale.
-But sellers will have to pay the real estate agent a commission on the home sale in this type of agreement.
+However, sellers will have to pay the real estate agent a commission on the home sale in this type of agreement.

 Seller pros: